 This is the result it came up with.

 The reality is yes, it can speed up your development.
-But to me, there are a few things that I don’t love about it.
+But for me, there are a few things that I don’t love about it.

 If you look at the formula that was used and you’re just starting out, it’s quite hard to understand.
 I don’t understand why I’m getting a weird running total.
 It’s hard to know what the functions ALLSELECTED and ISONORAFTER are doing in combination with CALCULATE.